-This article is the first of a series about « midi@3:14 », my home-made MIDI keyboard.
+This post is the first of a series about « midi@3:14 », my home-made MIDI keyboard.
 In the following sections, you will read about the hardware design and assembly.
-The next articles will be dedicated to the firmware and companion software.
+The next posts will be dedicated to the firmware and companion software.

 What is it?

 midi@3:14 is a home-made electronic keyboard prototype for playing music.
 It has been designed with the following requirements:

 - Uniform layout (see the Jankó and the Harmonic table layouts for references).

 - Compatible with any computer hardware (PC, Raspberry Pi, …) and free software synthesizers.

 As a result, midi@3:14 has the following characteristics: